Law without law: from observer states to physics via algorithmic information theory: The rise and fall of objective reality

-Because $g(t)$ is a random variable, we have to distinguish the following two probability distributions: \begin{enumerate} \item The distribution $\p_{3\rm rd}$ on $f_B(g(t))$ (i.e.\ on the states of Bob$_{3\rm rd}$) that is induced by the probabilities of the different computational histories $g(t)$; \item the distribution $\p_{1\rm st}\equiv \p$ which Postulates~\ref{Postulates} claim to determine what actually happens to Bob$_{1\rm st}$.
-This is algorithmic probability. \end{enumerate} In our example, if there is an almost 100\% chance that Alice will see that Bob$_{3\rm rd}$ sees the sun rise tomorrow, then this is a probability assignment of $\p_{3\rm rd}\approx 1$.
+In the example above, if there is an almost 100\% chance that Alice will see that Bob$_{3\rm rd}$ sees the sun rise tomorrow, then this is a probability assignment of $\p_{3\rm rd}\approx 1$.
 If we ask what Bob$_{1\rm st}$ will actually see, then this asks for the corresponding value of $\p_{1\rm st}$.

-Apriori, both probabilities can take different values.
-However, if they \emph{are} in fact different, then we have a quite strange situation, reminiscent of Wittgenstein's philosophical concept of a ``zombie''~\cite{SEP}: Bob$_{1\rm st}$ would in fact not subjectively experience what Alice sees Bob$_{3\rm rd}$ experience, but would divert into his own ``parallel world'' with high probability.
+A priori, both probabilities can take different values.
+However, if they \emph{are} in fact different, then we have a quite strange situation, reminiscent of Wittgenstein's philosophical concept of a ``zombie''~\cite{SEP}: Bob$_{1\rm st}$ would in fact not observe what Alice sees Bob$_{3\rm rd}$ observe, but would divert into his own ``parallel world'' with high probability.
 This does not mean that Alice will subsequently be confronted with a ``soulless'' Bob$_{3\rm rd}$ (since $f_B$ will still produce an observer state, associated with \emph{some} first-person perspective); it would somehow, very roughly, mean that Alice is confronted with some sort of ``very unlikely instance'' of Bob$_{\rm 1st}$, and that the Bob$_{\rm 1st}$ that she knew earlier has somehow subjectively ``fallen out of the universe''.
-It is probably save to say that we lack both intuition and terminology to describe non-mathematically what that would mean\footnote{Note that this would be much stranger than the simple effect of having different ``computational branches'', following different values that the random variable $g(t)$ can take.
+It is probably save to say that we lack both intuition and terminology to describe non-mathematically what that would mean\footnote{Note that this would be much stranger than the simple effect of having different ``computational branches'', following different values that the random variable $\omega_t$ can take.
 Similarly as in Everettian interpretations of quantum mechanics, a ``many-worlds''-like picture suggests that we should imagine different ``instances'' of Alice and Bob, following the different branches.
 Nevertheless, if Alice and Bob meet in one branch of an Everettian world, they will both be subject to the same objective chances of joint future observations (like seeing the sun rise tomorrow).
 For ``probabilistic zombies'' as just described, this would not be the case.}.